spider-themes/eazydocs/readme.txt

 4. Single doc page

 == Changelog ==

+= v1.3.0 (26 July 2022) =
+New: Topics Count and Topic Count Text change options added in the EazyDocs > Settings > Docs Archive page.
+New: Ajax Live Search results style improved to include all doc contents in the results
+New: Extended left sidebar layout (unlocked in EazyDocs Pro)
+Tweaked: Theme compatibility improved

 = v1.2.9 (21 July 2022) =
 New: Full Screen OnePage Doc layout added (PRO feature, unlocked with Docy and Docly themes)